Iran Four Scientists’ Sculptures in United Nations Vienna

 Hakim Omar Khayyam (1048-1123) lived in Neishabour in the fifth century AH.
 He was one of the most important scientists of the time and worked in the fields of philosophy, mathematics, astronomy, poetry, and quatrains.
 Khayyam was one of the greatest poets of the Seljuk era.
 It is interesting to know that although Khayyam worked in various fields, he is known for his quatrains.
-Among his most important actions are the following: -Head of the Iranian calendar, when Khajeh Nizam-ol-Molk was the Seljuk minister -Introducing new theories about equivalence ratios -Amazing achievements in mathematics, astronomy, music, and literature
+Among his most important actions are the following: -Head of the Iranian calendar, when Khajeh Nizam-al-Molk was the Seljuk minister -Introduced new theories about equivalence ratios -Amazing achievements in mathematics, astronomy, music, and literature

 Abu Rayhan Birouni